altera-fpga/hls-samples/Tutorials/GettingStarted/fpga_compile/README.md

 In the FPGA multiarchitecture binary generation flow, you can generate an executable host application and accelerator for a PCIe FPGA board if you have a compatible board support package (BSP).

-In the FPGA IP component generation flow, you can generate an IP component that you can import into an Intel® Quartus® Prime project.
-You can generate an IP by targeting your compilation to a supported Intel® FPGA device family or part number (for example, `Agilex 7` or `AGFA014R24B1E1V`) instead of a named board.
+In the FPGA IP component generation flow, you can generate an IP component that you can import into an Quartus® Prime project.
+You can generate an IP by targeting your compilation to a supported FPGA device family or part number (for example, `Agilex 7` or `AGFA014R24B1E1V`) instead of a named board.

 The FPGA IP component generation flow does not generate any FPGA accelerated executable, only RTL (Register Transfer Level) IP component files.
 The host application is treated only as a test bench that exercises and validates your IP component in emulation and simulation.